albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 a try.
 Jekyll is a static site generator written in Ruby and specifically designed for blogs.
-The basic idea is that instead of having a backend framework and a database, you can convert everything in your blog to plain old html files (like the olden days).
+The basic idea is that instead of having a backend framework and a database, you can convert everything in your blog to plain html files (like the olden days).
 Because Jekyll is so bare bones, I also used [Octopress](http://octopress.org/), a blogging platform built on top of Jekyll that powers Github Pages.
 (I ended up trimming **a lot** of fat from it, saving only the pieces I needed).
 I expect that this will